lineofflight/peddler/README.md

 **Peddler** is a Ruby interface to the [Amazon Selling Partner API (SP-API)][docs-overview].
 The SP-API enables Amazon sellers and vendors to programmatically access their data on orders, shipments, payments, and more.

 To begin using the Amazon SP-API, you must [register as a developer][register-as-developer] and [register your application][register-application].
-Once registered, [obtain your Login with Amazon (LWA) credentials on Amazon][view-credentials].
-You'll use these to access data for your own seller account or retrieve data on behalf of others.
+Once registered, [obtain your Login with Amazon (LWA) credentials][view-credentials] to access your own or other selling partners' data.

 ![Peddler](https://github.com/hakanensari/peddler/blob/main/images/peddler.jpg?raw=true)